GiantRavens/backblazeS3/readme.md

-# Simple POC for Go with Backblaze
+# Connecting Go Apps to Backblaze B2 with S3

 This simple POC shows how you can use the Amazon AWS S3 modules to connect to Backblaze B2 as a starting point for building your own applications.